rogerbeecham/rogerbeecham.github.io/_posts/2016-12-20-model-building-in-social-data-science.md

 <figure> <img alt="residuals map 2" src="{{ site.url }}/img/posts/residuals_map_2.png" id="residuals_map_2" ><figcaption>Comparison of observed bikeshare jobs with assumptions data (Census jobs given home locations of bikeshare commuters+ bikeshare infrastructure )</figcaption></figure>

 At this point it would be great to add a cycle infrastructure weight that allows us to further improve model fit (even smaller residuals) and identify LSOA-level changes that can be convincingly explained given their spatial context.
-This unfortunately did not happen and exploratory analysis of our aggregated 'quietness' scores suggests we might need to think more carefully about the way this concept/variable is modelled.
+This unfortunately did not happen and exploratory analysis of our aggregated 'quietness' scores suggests we might need to think more carefully about other route characteristics recorded by the [cyclestreets](https://www.cyclestreets.net) algorithm.

 #### Regression model